 Each year the City Council and the York City School Board establish a tax millage.
 This millage, when multiplied against the assessed value of your property, results in the Face tax due.
-State law allows for a 2% discount, if paid within 60 days and a 10% penalty, if it is not paid within 120 days (Penalty).
+State law allows for a 2% discount, if taxes are paid within 60 days and a 10% penalty, if taxes are not paid within 120 days (Penalty).
 Certain properties may qualify for a Homestead Exclusion which will reduce your school property taxes.

 City and School Property Tax Payments